‘The Walking Dead’: Theories Run Rampant About Tonight’s Finale [Spoilers]

 The popular AMC horror series The Walking Dead has never shied away from making bold storytelling leaps and killing of its most beloved characters.
 Tonight’s finale is likely to be no different, but the biggest question remains: Who will be the unlucky one tonight, and how will they meet their end?

 Of course, it’s anybody’s guess as to the answer to these questions but numerous predictions and speculations are floating around.
-The episode is ominously called “The First Day of the Rest of Your Life”.
-Could this title refer to an event that will forever change the course of the character’s lives?
+The episode is ominously called “The First Day of the Rest of Your Life.”
+Could this title refer to an event that will forever change the course of the characters’ lives?
 Could it refer to it actually being the final day for one of the characters?
 We’ll soon find out.

-Speaking with the Hollywood Reporter, show runner Scott Gimple has described the finale as “a gathering storm” and has stated that “there’s a lot of story that is promised in the future.”
+Speaking with the Hollywood Reporter, showrunner Scott Gimple has described the finale as “a gathering storm” and has stated that “there’s a lot of story that is promised in the future.”
 So, it seems like tonight’s episode will set up a chain of events that fans will see unfold in the upcoming eighth season of the hit series.

 The calm before the storm…#TWD pic.twitter.com/ENuyMBFZZP